phuongpm241/phuongpm241.github.io/_posts/2020-06-14-my-favorite-restaurants-in-boston.markdown

 <b>2.
 Spring Shabu-Shabu </b>

 This hot pot place is the most ... hygiene hot pot place in town!!
-I always have a bit of a stigma against having hot pot with many people, but this place solved my problem.
+I always have a bit of a hesistance against having hot pot with many people, but this place solved my problem.
 You have your own pot and buffet-style veggies and toppings.
 The price for meat is a bit steep, which is a little bit of a bummer.
 However, I would be very happy to spend hours there with friends and eat lots of veggies.
 Oh, the matcha ice cream is a must-have for dessert!
 <center>
 <img src="/pics/blogs/springshabu.jpg" width="400">
 </center>